 You can’t waste time with seeds.
 You need strong established clones to grow a 1 pound plant, especially in shorter grow climates.
 Start with clones that have at least 3 branches, 4 or 5 branches are good.
-I prefer the tops on the lowest level of the mother plant.
+I prefer clones from the lowest level of the mother plant.
 These have the youngest hormones and seem to root easier, allowing it to begin vegging faster.

 4. PROTECT YOUR PLANTS

 From pests, animals and disease.
 Your first line of defense should be some kind of chicken wire fence around each plant.
 Deer, rabbits and many other critters love to eat young marijuana plants.
 Not to mention other animals like skunks and dogs love the blood meal in your soil, if you don’t have fencing be prepared to see your plants dug up for the nutritious soil they live in.
 Use a good slugg repellent like Slugg-o, especially if your growing in a wet area.
 Use mice and rat deterrent on the stalks of your plants, they love to chew on them.

 5. WATER ON SCHEDULE

 Your outdoor marijuana plants will be very thirsty in the summer time.
 Keeping them watered is essential to growing your best yield.
 It is most optimal watering your plants when 50% of the soil is dry.
 This sends the roots stretching and growing in search of moisture.
 It is important not to “leave them out to dry” so the line of too little and too much is very thin.
 You must balance watering with the risk of returning to your plants too often as well which could lead others to your grow.

 6. GET 18 HOURS OF SUNLIGHT

 Exposing your plants to the sun means exposing your plants to the world.
 It is a give and take gamble, whether your neighbor, friend or a stereo-typical raider, it’s not fun losing plants.
 However if you are confident enough with the security of your location, set up your garden where it will receive a full days worth of sun.
 Cut trees if you have to, if your going for over a pound a plant, you need all you can get (again, especially in shorter season climates).